Billing and Token Management events now available in Auditing

 Coming next to Auditing

-In 2021, we’ll be looking at getting even more events into your auditing logs, so that your teams have the data they need to ensure that your organizations are secure against unauthorized usage by malicious actors.
+We’ll be looking at getting even more events into your auditing logs, so that your teams have the data they need to ensure that your organizations are secure against unauthorized usage by malicious actors.

 To see these new events, head over to the Auditing page through your Organizations’ settings page.
 For additional information on these new events and all available events in your auditing logs, please see our documentation.